exponential-idle-guides/exponential-idle-guides/src/view/guides/minigames.md

     <li>Solve the left two tiles by pressing.</li>
     <li>Solve the right two tiles by pressing.</li>
   </ol>
-  <li>Solve the bottom row the same way but by using the bottom row itself.
-Then using the first and second row, finish the solve.</li>
+  <li>Solve the bottom row the same way but by using the bottom row itself.</li>
+  <li>Using the first and second row, finish the solve.</li>
 </ol>

 ##### Tip: When you solve during step 2, tap the first row the same number of times as the bottom row.
 You can then use row 2 to finish the solve.